keirthana/anbox-cloud-templates/README.md

 ## Usage

-To use the templates available in this repository, you can copy the individual templates that you require or clone this repository to use it out of the box.
+To use the templates available in this repository, copy the templates to your repository and fill them with the relevant information pertaining to your repository.

 ## Contributing guidelines